MarineEvoEcoLab/Lab_Website/content/authors/Cierra Westbrook/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Undergraduate Alumni
+- Undergraduate Student Alumni
 ---

-I am a junior biological sciences major from North Haven, Connecticut.
-Ever since I took an evolution course, it sparked my interest in genetics.
-I am passionate to learn more about how environmental factors can play a large impact on the genetics of organisms.
-Working alongside Amy Zyck, I am learning about the genes involved in response to certain environmental stressors for oysters.
+I am an undergraduate pursuing a B.S in Marine Biology degree with a minor in Chemistry at the University of Rhode Island.
+I have been conducting research on the effect on Coastal Stressors on larval oysters using microscopic techniques and ImageJ to process data.